vial-kb/vial-kb.github.io/docs/gettingStarted/porting-to-vial.md

 ---
 layout: default
-title: Step 2 - Porting to Vial
+title: Building support 2 - Porting to Vial
-parent: Getting Started
+parent: Tutorials
-nav_order: 2
+nav_order: 3
 ---

 # Porting a VIA keyboard to Vial

-The second step is to port your VIA keyboard to Vial.
+The second part of this tutorial will guide you through porting your VIA keyboard to Vial.

 ## Base your changes off `vial-kb/vial-qmk`